gurditsingh/hydeout/_posts/test.md

 ## Step 2: Modern way (by use Azure Cloud services)
 In the below image we have highlighted cloud services which are segregated from first and last layer.
-First
+First layer has no change, it just has input data and last layer aslo
 ![DW](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/new-cloud-way-DWH.jpg?raw=true)

 - First Layer we have multiple structured sources like standard OLTP databases, cloud databases, csv file, excel files and some of unstructured sources like logs messages, sensor data, json, avro etc. These all input sources can be loaded into the system.